10-Q 1 stc-20230930.htm Q3 2023 FORM 10-Q stc-20230930

 The preparation of the Company’s condensed consolidated financial statements requires management to make estimates and judgments that affect the reported amounts of certain assets, liabilities, revenues, expenses and related disclosures surrounding contingencies and commitments.

 Actual results can differ from our accounting estimates.
 While we do not anticipate significant changes in our estimates, there is a risk that such changes could have a material impact on our consolidated financial condition or results of operations for future periods.
-During the nine months ended September 30, 2023, we made no material changes to our critical accounting estimates as previously disclosed in Management’s Discussion and Analysis in the 2022 Form 10-K.
+During the six months ended June 30, 2024, we made no material changes to our critical accounting estimates as previously disclosed in Management’s Discussion and Analysis in the 2023 Form 10-K.

 Operations.
 Our primary business is title insurance and settlement-related services.
 We close transactions and issue title policies on homes, commercial and other real properties located in all 50 states, the District of Columbia and international markets through policy-issuing offices, agencies and centralized title services centers.
 Our real estate solutions operations include credit and real estate information services, valuation management services, online notarization and closing services, and search services.
-The corporate and other segment includes our parent holding company expenses and certain enterprise-wide overhead costs, along with other businesses not related to title or real estate solutions operations.
+The corporate and other segment includes our parent holding company and centralized support services departments.

 Factors affecting revenues.
 The principal factors that contribute to changes in our operating revenues include: